Gabatrix: the Violet Wave

 “The battleships and the dreadnoughts,” Cason replied confidently.

 “So?
-In the end, we will chase them out.
-If it’s a scouting fleet, then we will chase them out.
+In the end, we’ll chase them out.
+If it’s a scouting fleet, then we’ll chase them out.
 If they aren’t, then we still fight them.”

 Javier shrugged.
 “I just feel like there is something else going on.
-Maybe it is just me.”
+Maybe it’s just me.”

-A few minutes went by as the two reached the supply office.
-Cason went and activated the digital screen in Javier’s alcove.
+A few minutes passed as the two reached the supply office.
+Cason activated the digital screen in Javier’s alcove.
 He lifted his augmented arm and switched on his projected display menu.
-He tapped a few buttons as he tried to reach contact with authorities.
+He tapped a few buttons while he tried to contact the authorities.

 “Javier,” Cason called out to him.
-“I went and switched on the communications channel so we can overhear the command office.”
+“I went and switched on the communications channel so we could overhear the command office.”

 “Good,” Javier said as he looked at his desk.
-The speakers were turned on as he could overhear the communication chatter of the military officials.
-With the base on high alert, he needed to make sure that he knew what needed to be heard and up to date news on the status of the event that was to take place.
+The speakers were turned on.
+Both men could listen to the communication chatter of the chain of command.
+With the base on high alert, Javier needed to make sure that he could stay up-to-date with the news on the status of the events that were to take place.

-Javier went and stroked his beard as he could overhear a little bit of his staff talking amongst themselves.
+Javier stroked his beard as he could overhear a little bit of his staff talking amongst themselves.
 People were tense, but it seemed somewhat collected.

 “We were always prepared for the possibility,” Cason replied.